Skip to Content Skip to Footer

 Sales Competition

-This in-person competition takes place at the AMA International Collegiate Conference.
+This in-person competition takes place at the AMA International Collegiate Conference (ICC).
 It is an ideal opportunity to compete one-on-one against other marketing students.
 You can test your ability to close a sale and win cash prizes!
+Get a glimpse of this experience from past students’ points of view!

-• This competition is only open to AMA student members.
+• This competition is only open to AMA national undergraduate student members.

-• Confirmed competition participants will receive an email confirming their spot and a final email confirmation with the presentation time slot and competition instructions will be sent in mid-March, as we get closer to the ICC event.
+• Confirmed competition participants will receive an email confirming their spot and a final email confirmation with the presentation time slot and competition instructions we go out closer to the event, so make sure you are monitoring the email address you register with for these communications.

 Yes.
 All AMA student members must be registered for ICC before signing up for the competition.
+Note: If your chapter is currently in the process of paying for the ICC conference registration invoice via the ICC Group Discount purchase, your chapter/members will be allowed to sign up for the ICC in-person competitions.
 All competition participants will be verified and confirmed before securing a competition spot.

 • Winners will be announced on Saturday during the ICC Awards Ceremony.